Table of Contents[Hide][Show]

 Gannet Bird Safari — Oh and the View!

-The first stop is on a spectacular cliff top with panaromic views of Hawke’s Bay right to Mahia Peninsula (pictured below).
+The first stop is on a spectacular clifftop with panoramic views of Hawke’s Bay right to Mahia Peninsula (pictured below).

 Visitors to the gannet colony will see adults and young nesting in serried rows carrying out their daily routine.
 In the air above your heads, these amazing birds with their six foot wing span swoop and dive as they bring back fish.
 On the ground, just a few feet away, the pairs preen and perform the dance of the gannets’ recognition ritual (courting couples) with their necks intertwining like they are hugging.
 You’ll also see squabbling gannets protecting their nesting area and aerial skills of birds bringing in nesting material.
 It truly is an awesome sight.